thomd/on-webpack/README.md

     }
 ```

-Then import the CSS in the entry file `./src/index.js` like being a module
+Then import the CSS as a dependency in the entry file `./src/index.js` like being a module

     import './main.css'